 Join a pre-professional student organization, such as the National Student Speech, Language, and Hearing Association Chico Chapter, to make friends and expand your network.

-Ready to earn your master in CMSD at Chico State and pursue a career as a speech-language pathologist or audiologist?
+Ready to earn your master's degree in CMSD at Chico State and pursue a career as a speech-language pathologist or audiologist?
 Please review the most common questions for applicants.

-All prospective students must first apply for graduate admissions through Cal State Apply.
+All prospective students must first apply for graduate admissions through Cal State Apply and Communication Sciences and Disorders Centralized Application Services (CSDCAS).
 Supplementary materials will either be collected electronically via Cal State Apply or sent directly to the program department.

 Application Deadlines